anteman-swe/anteman-swe/README.md

 🛠️ What I’m working on right now:

 * Deep-diving into software development and modern programming.
-Specifically React, TypeScript, Node.js, and testing with Playwright.
+New project with Next.js, Podman Pods, containers and Typescript.

 * Automating everything that can be automated (and a few things that probably don’t need to be).